Tips and facts

 5. You’ll be supported every step of the way.
 Families will walk away with a written report detailing the results of an evaluation, but that doesn’t mean their relationship with Perkins has ended.
 We offer post-evaluation consultations to all families – so if a recommendation isn’t working, or new challenges arise, you can reconvene with our teachers and therapists to discuss alternative routes.
 It’s all about establishing a foundation from which progress can grow.

-To learn more about how your child could benefit from a Perkins Evaluation, contact [email protected] or call 617-972-7571 today.
-We pride ourselves on scheduling evaluations promptly and delivering evaluation reports in a timely fashion.
+To learn more about how your child could benefit from a Perkins Evaluation, contact [email protected].

 SHARE THIS ARTICLE